|Course Length:||18 Months Part-Time|

 Assessment: Coursework: 100%.

-To join this programme, you need to have a relevant degree or equivalent.
+You need to have a relevant degree (or equivalent).

 You will require a written statement from your head teacher / manager supporting your suitability as a specialist teacher and confirming you satisfy the Disclosure and Barring Service’s (DBS) mandatory criteria of ‘Clearance to Work with Children and/or Vulnerable Adults’.